 “Choosing a theme for a case that’s going to be presented to a jury requires judgment, discernment.
 Maybe most of all, it requires an ability to pick out a particular piece of the picture you’re presented with and build on it in a way that resonates with your jury, a way that touches their lives, too.
 That’s what wins cases.”

 John is an Adjunct Professor at the University of Cincinnati College of Law, teaching a course on international commercial arbitration.
-He also coaches the University's team competing in the Wilhem C. Vis (East) International Arbitration Moot in Hong Kong.
-John is also a frequent speaker on international litigation and international commercial arbitration, including biennial presentations at an international arbitration symposium in Salzburg, Austria; the Cincinnati Bar Association seminars; the American Arbitration Association programs; American Bar Association Annual Meeting programs; and in Buenos Aires and Mar del Plata, Argentina.
-For the past 10 years, John has presented at the annual Congresses of the Union Internationale des Avocats in Seville, Istanbul, Miami, Dresden Macau, Florence, Valencia and Budapest.
+He also coaches the University's team competing in the Wilhem C. Vis International Arbitration Moot in both Hong Kong and Vienna.
+John is also a frequent speaker on international litigation and international commercial arbitration, including biennial presentations at an international arbitration symposium in Salzburg, Austria; the Cincinnati Bar Association seminars; and the American Arbitration Association programs.
+For the past 15 years, John has presented at the annual Congresses of the Union Internationale des Avocats in many countries around the world.

 Throughout his career, John has been active with the American, International, Federal, Ohio State and Cincinnati Bar Associations and, more recently, with the Union Internationale des Avocats.
-He regularly attends and speaks at bar association conferences.
-John is also a member of the ABA's House of Delegates and the Cincinnati Bar Association's Board of Trustees.
-In addition, he has recently completed his term as chair of the Ohio State Bar Association's Federal Courts and Practice Committee and currently serves as a board member of the Ohio Legal Assistance Foundation.
+He is a member of the ABA's House of Delegates and has recently completed terms as chair of the Ohio State Bar Association's Federal Courts and Practice Committee.
+He is the Sixth Circuit Representative on the ABA's Standing Committee on The Federal Judiciary, which is the ABA's committee that evaluates all federal court judicial nominees.
+He currently serves as a board member of the Ohio Access to Justice Foundation and Ohio Legal Help - Ohio's internet legal assistance portal.

 John also frequently represents clients on appeals in state and federal courts and is a Life Member of the Sixth Circuit Judicial Conference.
 As part of his appellate practice experience, he has served as chair of the Rules Advisory Committee for the United States Court of Appeals for the Sixth Circuit, which is based in Cincinnati.